lynnfaraday/aresmush.com/tutorials/code/database.md

     end

 {% tip %}
-Collections are linked automatically, so  <code>MailMessage.new(character: some_char)</code>  will automatically add that message to the character's mail collection.
+Collections are linked automatically, so  `MailMessage.new(character: some_char)`  will automatically add that message to the character's mail collection.
 1:1 references must be manually set both ways; e.g.:
 {% endtip %}

     log = SceneLog.new(scene: some_scene)